chrisns/talks/LoftLabsMultitenancyCosts.md

 ![bg contain](images/loftlabs_multitenancy_costs/1-79.svg)

 <!--
-Out the box Kubernetes gives you namespaces
+Out the box Kubernetes does give you namespaces
 -->

 ---